-Governance & Elections
+Calvary Governance & Elections

 Following the pattern in Acts 6:1–7, the Calvary congregation identifies potential candidates for elder and deacon through the nomination process.
-The serving elders then review the candidates according to biblical qualification and present qualifying candidates to the congregation for election.
-Scripture is clear that it is the Holy Spirit who guides us in choosing elders and deacons for service (Acts 20:28).
+The serving elders then review the candidates according to biblical qualifications and present qualifying candidates to the congregation for election.
+Scripture is clear that the Holy Spirit guides us in choosing elders and deacons for service (Acts 20:28).